-In the experience of author Jeremy Andrus (of Traeger-cooking company), the first step in trying to solve a cultural problem is to eliminate the majority owner.
+In his experience, the first step in trying to solve a cultural problem is to eliminate the majority owner.

 Meet with the top people in the company to get a sense of their willingness to change.
 Conduct a culture survey to gather qualitative and quantitative data and allow for anonymous feedback.